mjnhduc/notes/README.md

 # Daily Task Notes

 Welcome to your personal notes repository!
-Use this README to keep track of your daily tasks, ideas, and progress.
+Use this README to keep track of your daily airdrop-related tasks, ideas, and progress.

 ## How to Use

-- Add your tasks, notes, or thoughts for each day.
+- Add your daily airdrop tasks, such as checking eligibility, claiming, swapping tokens, or tracking new opportunities.
 - Use markdown formatting for better organization.
 - Check off completed tasks with `- [x]`.